-I stood silently, bathed in flashes of deep-red as the lights from the trucks created a chaos of long shadows and violent bursts of color.
+I stood silently, bathed in flashes of deep red as the lights from the trucks created a chaos of long shadows and violent bursts of color.
 I watched Debby's mother -- whom I'd never actually spoken to -- cry loudly and collapse into a firefighter's arms.
-I never saw Debby come out; the reason is because she didn't.
+I never saw Debby come out.
+The reason is that she didn't.

 My anger finally exploded just a few days later, during the memorial service held for my friend at the New Testament Baptist Church, which ran Dade Christian School.
 It was there that something so hideous happened that I have no doubt of its impact on my view of religion since.
 During the service, the silver-haired pastor -- a man who looked as if he came right out of Central Casting -- stood on the stage and uttered these words: